eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 A remote cross-device attribute presentation flow begins when the User uses a browser on a device different from their User device to visit the website of the Relying Party.
 The website may offer the User the possibility to present attributes from their Wallet Unit, for example by clicking a button.
 If the User does so, the browser will ask the User for permission to connect to the Wallet Unit.
 If the User allows this, the Relying Party Instance sends a presentation request to the browser over the Digital Credentials API.
 The browser then establishes a tunnel towards the User device, using the FIDO CTAP 2.2 hybrid flow, see section 11.5 of [CTAP].
 Note that this flow is also used for FIDO Passkeys.
 This is done as follows:

- 1. The browser presents a QR code which includes information about the tunnel endpoint and keys that will be used for establishing a secure session.
+ 1. The browser presents a QR code that includes information about the tunnel endpoint and keys that will be used for establishing a secure channel over this tunnel.
  2. The user scans the QR code using the camera on the User device.
  3. The User device emits a BLE advertisement, which is received by the browser.
 The advertisement includes, in an encrypted form, information required for establishing the secure tunnel.
 This advertisement is used as a proximity check: the tunnel cannot be established if the User device and the device on which the browser runs are not close to each other.
  4. A tunnel is established between the two devices.